ricoslaststand/stock-backtesting-tool/README.md

 Created this tool to help backtest trading strategies while providing a frontend to be able to view backtesting outcomes.

+## Ideas

+- List out all of the strategies that you have currently running via an endpoint -

 ## Architecture

 ```mermaid